 8 Now known as the Plumbers Licensing and Plumbing Standards Regulations 2000; citation changed (see note under r.
 1).
 The citation was originally the Water Services Coordination (Plumbers Licensing) Regulations 2000 and was subsequently changed to the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000.

 9 The Water Services Coordination (Plumbers Licensing) Amendment Regulations (No. 2) 2004 Pt.
 3 contains transitional provisions that are of no further effect.

-10 On the date as at which this compilation was prepared, the Plumbers Licensing and Plumbing Standards Amendment Regulations 2016 r.
-33 had not come into operation.
-It reads as follows:

-33. Regulation 49 amended

-(1) In regulation 49(2) in the Table:

-(a) in the item relating to Clause 4.6.2 delete ““product.”” and insert:

-“surround).”

-(b) in the item relating to Clause 4.6.2 delete “product; and” and insert:

-surround); and

-(c) in the item relating to Table 4.3 delete “Table 4.3” and insert:

-Table 4.6.6.6

-(2) In regulation 49(3):

-(a) delete “Table 5.1” and insert:

-Table 5.9.1(A)

-(b) delete ““*”” and insert:

-“See Note 1 of Clause 5.8”